Agriculture and Water Resources: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 The agriculture sector needs access to the most advanced technologies and practices to continue to ‘farm smarter.’

-- $100.0 million has been provided from 2015–16 to extend the Rural Research and Development for Profit Programme to 2021–22, meaning farmers will benefit from getting research out of the laboratory and onto the farm, which is key to productivity growth.
-See the Rural Research and Development for Profit Programme for more detail.
+$100.0 million has been provided from 2015-16 to extend the Rural Research and Development for Profit Program to 2021-22, meaning farmers will benefit from getting research out of the laboratory and onto the farm, which is key to productivity growth.
+See the Rural Research and Development for Profit Program for more detail.

-- The Australian Government is providing support for research, development and extension in small industries through $1.2 million over three years from 2016–17 for the Rural Industries Research and Development Corporation.
+The Australian Government is providing support for research, development and extension in small industries through $1.2 million over three years from 2016-17 for the Rural Industries Research and Development Corporation (trading as AgriFutures Australia).

-- The Australian Government will be better placed to tackle pest and disease incidents, and to enable future containment and eradication programs to be put in place, with $50.0 million committed over four years from 2015–16 to boost our emergency pest and disease eradication and national response capability.
+The Australian Government will be better placed to tackle pest and disease incidents, and to enable future containment and eradication programs to be put in place, with $50.0 million committed over four years from 2015-16 to boost Australia’s emergency pest and disease eradication and national response capability.

 Accessing Premium Markets